sarkenaes/Cloud-security-lab/README.md

 **File:** `attacks/s3_enum.py`

-**What it demonstrates:** Unauthenticated data exfiltration from a public S3 bucket — no AWS account or credentials required.
+**What it demonstrates:** Unauthenticated data exfiltration from a public S3 bucket.No AWS account or credentials required.
 A real external attacker can download sensitive files directly from the internet.

 **Technique:**
-- Uses `botocore.UNSIGNED` to make completely unauthenticated requests (simulating an attacker with zero AWS access)
+- Uses `botocore.UNSIGNED` to make completely unauthenticated requests -simulating an attacker with zero AWS access
-- Guesses common sensitive filenames rather than listing (since `s3:ListBucket` is not granted — realistic attacker behavior)
+- Guesses common sensitive filenames rather than listing
 - Downloads successful guesses to a local `exfiltrated/` directory
-- Handles failed guesses gracefully without crashing
+- Handles failed guesses  without crashing

 **Run it:**
 ```bash